310mc/https-310mc.github.io-tl/source/_posts/submarine/epilogue.md

 <th>(…I want to do the same — Let’s start from there.)</th>

-<th>(We aren’t back to square one, and we haven't lost anything, either… We’ll go back to our baseline, and build up from scratch.)</th>
+<th>(We aren’t back to square one, and we haven’t lost anything, either… We’ll go back to our baseline, and build up from scratch.)</th>

 <th>(I’m good at that sort of thing, and I already know that everyone in Ryuseitai will work hard alongside me.)</th>
 {% endbubble %}